orbisgis/h2gis/docs/dev/ST_MultiplyZ.md

 {% endhighlight %}

 ### Description
-Multiply the z value of each vertex of the `GEOMETRY` by a `z` value NaN values are not updated.
+Multiply the z value of each vertex of the Geometry by a `z` value NaN values are not updated.

 ### Examples